ortizfr724/foundationJS/README.md

 * Seven primitive data types:

      * numbers: for numbers of any kind, integer or floating point, integers are limited by ±(253-1).
-     * bigint for integer numbers of arbitrary length.
+     * bigint: for integer numbers of arbitrary length.
-     * string for strings.
+     * string: for strings.
 A string may have zero or more characters, there's no separate single-character type.
-     * boolean for true/false.
+     * boolean: for true/false.
-     * null for unknown values - a standalone type that has a single value null.
+     * null: for unknown values - a standalone type that has a single value null.
-     * undefined for unassigned values a standalone type that has a single value undefined.
+     * undefined: for unassigned values a standalone type that has a single value 'undefined'.
-     * symbol for unique identifiers.
+     * symbol: for unique identifiers.

 * One non-primitive data type:

      * object for more complex data structures.